ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetTriggerAxis method returns a float that represents how much the trigger is being squeezed.
 This can be useful for using the trigger axis to perform high fidelity tasks or only activating the trigger press once it has exceeded a given press threshold.

+#### GetGripAxis/0

+  > `public float GetGripAxis()`

+  * Parameters
+   * _none_
+  * Returns
+   * `float` - A float representing the amount of squeeze that is being applied to the grip. `0f` to `1f`.

+The GetGripAxis method returns a float that represents how much the grip is being squeezed.
+This can be useful for using the grip axis to perform high fidelity tasks or only activating the grip press once it has exceeded a given press threshold.

 #### GetHairTriggerDelta/0

   > `public float GetHairTriggerDelta()`

+  * Parameters
+   * _none_
+  * Returns
+   * `float` - A float representing the difference in the trigger pressure from the hairline threshold start to current position.

+The GetHairTriggerDelta method returns a float representing the difference in how much the trigger is being pressed in relation to the hairline threshold start.

+#### GetHairGripDelta/0

+  > `public float GetHairGripDelta()`

   * Parameters
    * _none_